keshgurung/Bored-Koala/README.md

 ![2](/assets/2.png)

-3. Use the search bar to search for movies and the result will be displayed on the scree.
+3. Use the search bar to search for movies and the result will be displayed on the screen.

 ![3](/assets/3.png)